outkine/plays/my-world.md

 R: Awesome!
 Take care Mike!

 --Mike promptly leaves the stage.
 One designer in a hawaiian shirt runs up to Richard.
 D: Hey Richard, great to see you this morning.
-You asked me about the results of our AB testing.
+You asked me about the results of our focus groups.
 R: Yep.
 D: It looks like Jeff was right - bright colors and excessive animations do drive engagement.
 V2, which includes an overhaul of the interaction screen, is set to roll out next week.
-R: Good news - push it prod asap!
+R: Good news - ship it asap!
 I promised Mike a growth in screen time, please make sure this delivers.
 D: I'll follow up over slack.

 --Mike is about to leave, but an engineer exec catches him by the arm.